NervanaSystems/ngraph-python/ununoctium/doc/source/walk_through.rst

 Logistic Regression
 ===================

+The complete program source can be found in :download:`../../examples/walk_through/logres.py`.

 The next example is logistic regression.
 We want to classify an observation :math:`x` as having some property, where we will say :math:`y=1` if it has the property, and :math:`y=0` if it does not.
 We want to find the best values for :math:`W` for the model :math:`\hat{y}=\sigma(Wx)`, using binary cross-entropy of the samples as the